Luhansk Oblast

 Important cities in Luhansk Oblast include Alchevsk, Antratsyt, Brianka, Kadiivka, Kirovsk, Krasnodon, Khrustalnyi, Luhansk, Lysychansk, Pervomaisk, Rovenky, Rubizhne, Sievierodonetsk and Sverdlovsk.
 All of the oblast is in the Donbas region.

 In 2014, large parts of the oblast, including the capital Luhansk, came under the control of Russian-backed separatists who declared the Luhansk People's Republic, leading to a war against Ukrainian government forces.
 Since the 2022 Russian invasion of Ukraine, the oblast has come almost entirely under Russian occupation and has been the scene of heavy fighting, which continues in some places.
 In late September 2022, Russia declared the annexation of the entire oblast, along with three others, though the annexation remains internationally unrecognized.
-By July 2025, Russian forces had captured the last Ukrainian-held areas in Luhansk Oblast, bringing the entire region under their control, according to Russian-backed officials.
+Russian-backed officials claimed in July 2025 that Russian forces had captured the last Ukrainian-held areas in Luhansk Oblast, bringing the entire region under their control.
+They made the same claim in April 2026, though Ukraine denied it.